angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 <row variant="pile">{{!Force of Will}} {{!Daze}} {{!Flusterstorm}} {{!Veil of Summer}}</row>

-Reactive interaction is most commonly found in Doomsday lists as either counterspell effects such as {{Force of Will}} and Daze or tools like {{Veil of Summer}}.
+Reactive interaction is most commonly found in Doomsday lists as either counterspell effects such as :card[Force of Will] and Daze or tools like :card[Veil of Summer].
 They are effective at efficiently interacting with your opponent's cards and can help in both offense and defense.
 These tend to be more mana efficient than the proactive interaction available.